 How Much Is Adoption Through a Domestic Agency?

 The average cost of adopting through a domestic agency is $39,966.
 Domestic adoption is what most folks think of when they hear about adoption.
 An infant whose birth parent rights are terminated is given to adoptive parents, whom the birth mother has selected from several applicants.

-If you are interested in domestic agency adoption, research agencies and look for one that you feel is best suited to meet your needs.
+If you are interested in a domestic agency adoption, research agencies and look for one that you feel is best suited to meet your needs.
 Ask about the number of children they place each year and the ages and genders of those placements.
 You will want to call references and find out if other couples or individuals were happy with their experience.